Technigo/project-movies/README.md

 This week we did a movie-site using an API.
 This was our first time using different path to redirect to other pages.
 We used React Router and style components for the first time.

+This was a pair-programming project built by Lovisa Brorson and Mimmi Fordal Uddin

 ## The problem

 We fetched popular movies from a movie list using an API key, getting the information about